What the study found

-Why the authors say this matters: The authors conclude that laminar–turbulent transition can be viewed as a sequence of symmetry-breaking events.
-They suggest the dominant space–time modes route energy from harmonic flow into broadband turbulence.
+The authors conclude that this supports viewing laminar–turbulent transition as a sequence of symmetry-breaking events.
+They suggest that dominant space–time modes route energy from harmonic flow into broadband turbulence.

 Key points